400contacts/Documents/the_mentee.md

 ### What to expect

-It is important to mention that the expectation on the mentor should not be to find you a job.
-The role of the mentor is to help you with things related to finding a job in Sweden.
+It is important to mention that the expectation on the mentor should not give you a job but to help you find one.
+Your mentor is supposed to help you with things that increases your chances of a job.

-So that could be:
+In order to do so, it is important that you are clear about your challenges at the moment and also specify a single thing that you need help with.

+Oftentimes, the first contact with the mentor will be either a phone call or an email.
+In that conversation, try to answer following question:

+* What are your biggest challenges right now?

+Based on that question, the mentor and you can have a discussion about what the mentor can do.
+It is great to have a specified first task that the mentor can help you with.
+That could be:

+* Help you make a Swedish CV.
-* Helping you with your CV
+* Help you find five employers in your industry.
-* Give recommendations where to look for jobs
-* Introduce you to the Swedish job market
+* Help you connect to one person in your industry.
+* Give a recommendation on networking events.

 Make sure that you are clear with your intentions with what you need help with as a mentee and how your mentor can help you.

+It is best to cooperate on something small and definable in the beginning and then continue of it works for both.

 ### While Waiting